Namibia exception: Advisory opinion

-Deliberation

-The case for “Namibia exception” has as the litigant, the South African mandate and the legal procedures that the General Assembly decided.
+The case for Namibia exception has as the litigant, the South African mandate and the legal procedures that the General Assembly decided.
 On 27 October 1966, the Mandate for South West Africa was terminated and South Africa was notified that it had no right to administer the Territory.
 Under the decision, the South African mandate had its title revoked in accordance with the Article 43 of The Hague Regulations and Article 64 of the Fourth Geneva Convention.
 With its refusal to withdraw from the mandate, the occupation of Namibia was then designated an "illegal occupation".
 This change caused irreparable damage to the people of Namibia who were under constant risk of being questioned from so-called officials holding government positions as part of the illegal regime.